csev/cc4e/book/chap01.md

 whatever its size, consists of one or more "functions" which specify the actual computing operations that are to be done.
-C functions are similar to the functions and subroutines of a Fortran program or the procedures of PL/I, Pascal, etc. In our example, main is such a function.
-Normally you are at liberty to give functions whatever names you like, but main is a special name — your program begins executing at the beginning of main.
-This means that every program _must_ have a main somewhere. main will usually invoke other functions to perform its job, some coming from the same program, and others from libraries of previously written functions.
+C functions are similar to the functions and subroutines of a Fortran program or the procedures of PL/I, Pascal, etc. In our example, `main` is such a function.
+Normally you are at liberty to give functions whatever names you like, but `main` is a special name — your program begins executing at the beginning of `main`.
+This means that every program _must_ have a `main` somewhere. `main` will usually invoke other functions to perform its job, some coming from the same program, and others from libraries of previously written functions.

 One method of communicating data between functions is by arguments.
 The parentheses following the function name surround the argument list;
-here main is a function of no arguments, indicated by C) .
+here `main` is a function of no arguments, indicated by C) .
 The braces `{` `}` enclose the statements that make up the function; they are analogous to the DO-END of PL/I, or the begin—end of Algol, Pascal, and so on.
 A function is invoked by naming it, followed by a parenthesized list of arguments.